cloudmesh-community/book/chapters/prg/python/python-install.md

 #### Install pyenv on macOS with Homebrew

-This is the recommended way of installing pyenv on macOS High Sierra.
-This method should also be considered if you get the following error:
-"ERROR: The Python ssl extension was not compiled.
+This is the recommended way of installing pyenv on macOS.
+This method should also be considered if you get the following error: "ERROR: The Python ssl extension was not compiled.
 Missing the OpenSSL lib?"

 We describe here a mechanism of installing pyenv with homebrew.
 Other mechanisms can be found on the pyenv documentation page